-The Altar Guild is a group of parishioners who volunteer to prepare the sanctuaries for regular services Sunday services, special services (such as baptisms, weddings, and funerals), and high holy days (Easter, Pentecost and Christmas).
-Altar Guild operates in teams of four, for an average of about two hours per month of service.
-If you want to learn more about the Altar Guild, contact April Prewitt.
+The Altar Guild is a group of parishioners who volunteer to prepare the sanctuaries for regular Sunday services, special services (such as baptisms, weddings and funerals) and high holy days (Easter, Pentecost and Christmas).
+The Altar Guild operates in teams of four, for an average of about two hours per month of service.
+To learn more about the Altar Guild, please contact Niki D’Esopo.

 Each week, the talented and creative members of Trinity’s Flower Guild bring the beauty of God’s world to our worship space.
-The guild members are responsible for choosing and arranging altar flowers for Sunday services, weddings, funerals, Easter, Pentecost, and Christmas.
-There are eight members on the Flower Guild.
+Guild members are responsible for choosing and arranging altar flowers for Sunday services, weddings, funerals, Easter, Pentecost and Christmas.
+There are seven members on the Flower Guild.
 The members serve on a weekly rotation throughout the year.
-We have an account at Wilson Farm, Lexington for easy flower purchase.
+The church has an account at Wilson Farm in Lexington for easy flower purchase.

-The Flower Guild is a subcommittee of the Altar Guild and some members are only Flower Guild members, others do duty on both committees.
-If you are interested in arranging flowers only, you can be a member of just the Flower Guild and you will not be schedules for regular Altar Guild duties, just flower arranging.
+The Flower Guild is a subcommittee of the Altar Guild and some members are only Flower Guild members, whileothers serve on both committees.
+If you are interested in arranging flowers only, you can be a member of just the Flower Guild and you will not be scheduled for regular Altar Guild duties, just flower arranging.
 We invite both women and men to become members.

 The Flower Guild invites all parishioners to sponsor altar flowers for any given Sunday throughout the year (during Lent the altar remains bare, but you may still sponsor flowers and it will be acknowledged in the Sunday bulletin after Easter).
-Sponsoring altar flowers is a beautiful way to honor loved ones marking special life events such as birthdays, wedding anniversaries, baptism, confirmation, memory of a loved one, or a thanksgiving for life’s blessings.
+Sponsoring altar flowers is a beautiful way to honor loved ones marking special life events such as a birthday, anniversary, baptism, confirmation, in memory of a loved one, or in thanksgiving for life’s blessings.
 The cost for sponsoring altar flowers is $30 per family/individual.
-Contact Anne Lynch (email@example.com) in the Trinity office or the Flower Guild Chair, Deborah Scarff, or Molly Stone.
+Contact the Trinity office, Deborah Scarff, the Flower Guild Chair, or Molly Stone.

-LEMs are trained and licensed by the Diocese to serve at the altar as chalicers during Holy Communion.
-As LEVs they also bring the Eucharist to those who are unable to come to church, extending, in a very real sense, the communion rail and the altar to those at home, in hospitals, and other health care facilities.
+Lay Eucharistic Ministers are trained and licensed by the Diocese to serve at the altar as chalicers during Holy Communion.
+As Lay Eucharistic Visitors, they also bring the Eucharist to those who are unable to come to church, extending, in a very real sense, the altar and communion rail to those at home, in hospitals and other health care facilities.

 “We who are many are one body, because we all share one bread, one cup.”

-If you would like to receive communion from a LEV after church on Sunday in your house or hospital room, please contact the church office.
+If you would like to receive communion after church on Sunday in your house or hospital room, please contact the church office.

 Contact Ernie Steward if you would like to learn more about this ministry.

-Reading scripture for our Trinity community is a blessing, a privilege, and a responsibility.
-It is a blessing because the scripture we read from the Hebrew Bible and the New Testament is sacred, the written word of our religious tradition and faith.
-It is a privilege because it is the task of the Laity, as participant with our ordained ministers, to read Scripture for our Trinity community.
-It is a responsibility because it is ours to understand what we are reading, in order for our congregation to hear the significance of the readings, to the hymns we sing and the sermons our clergy preach.
-If you want to be a Lector at the 10:00 AM service, please tell Denis Jenssen that you do.
+Reading scripture for our Trinity community is a blessing, a privilege and a responsibility.
+It is a blessing because the scripture we read from the Hebrew Bible and the New Testament is sacred; it is the written word of our religious tradition and faith.
+It is a privilege because it is the task of the Laity, as participants with our ordained ministers, to read Scripture for our Trinity community.
+It is a responsibility because it is ours to understand what we are reading, in order for our congregation to hear the significance of the readings with regard to the hymns we sing and the sermons we hear preached.

-If you want to read a lesson at the 8:00 AM service, please talk to Tom Phillips.
+To read a lesson at the 8 or 10 o’clock service, please contact Tom Phillips.

-Trinity Church Acolytes are a dedicated group of 5th-12th grade youth.
-They help to lead and support the worship by performing traditional acolyte roles as Almoners, Crucifers, and Servers.
-If you know a 5th-12th grader who is interested in acolyting, we’d love to train them (we’ll teach them what almoners, crucifers, and servers do!); just contact one of the following church leaders:
+Trinity Church Acolytes are a dedicated group of 5th-12th graders.
+They help to lead and support the worship by performing traditional acolyte roles as Almoners, Crucifers and Servers.
+If you know a 5th-12th grader who is interested in acolyting, we’d love to train them (we’ll teach them what almoners, crucifers and servers do!); just contact one of the following church leaders:

 Current acolytes can check the schedule and add their name to it in our acolyte google doc.
-Email Sam for the link!
+Email Libby for the link!

-To find out more about Vergers, contact Walter Birge.
+To find out more about Vergers, please contact Walter Birge.